nreints/thesis_bsc_decision/README.md

 5. Neutrality
 6. Anonymity

-#### This code uses the packages numpy and pylgl; please run `pip install -r requirements.txt` or `pip3 install -r requirements.txt` before running the code
+#### This code uses the packages numpy, collections and pylgl;
+please run `pip install -r requirements.txt` or `pip3 install -r requirements.txt` before running the code

 ### Two algorithms have been implemented:
-1. Algorithm to generate justifications based on axioms that refer to one profile (axiom 1 until 4).
+ * Algorithm to generate justifications based on axioms that refer to one profile (axiom 1 until 4).
-#### How to run:
+   ##### How to run:
-`python3 oneProfile.py`
+   `python3 oneProfile.py` <br>
-2. Algorithm to generate justifications based on axioms that refer to at most two profiles (axioms 1 until 6).
+ * Algorithm to generate justifications based on axioms that refer to at most two profiles (axioms 1 until 6).
-#### How to run:
+   ##### How to run:
    `python3 twoProfile.py`

-In both files the target profile and target outcome can be changed as well as the axioms in the normative basis.
+In the files `oneProfile.py` and `twoProfile.py` the target profile and target outcome can be changed as well as the axioms in the corpus.